Rule 8.837. Statement on appeal

 The proposed statement must contain:

-A statement of the points the appellant is raising on appeal.
-If the condensed narrative under (A) covers only a portion of the oral proceedings, then the appeal is limited to the points identified in the statement unless, on motion, the appellate division permits otherwise.
+(1) A statement of the points the appellant is raising on appeal.
+If the condensed narrative under (3) covers only a portion of the oral proceedings, then the appeal is limited to the points identified in the statement unless the appellate division determines that the record permits the full consideration of another point or, on motion, the appellate division permits otherwise.

-If one of the grounds of appeal challenges the giving, refusal, or modification of a jury instruction, the statement must include any instructions submitted orally and identify the party that requested the instruction and any modification.
+(B) If one of the points which the appellant states under (1) is being raised on appeal is a challenge to the giving, refusal, or modification of a jury instruction, the condensed narrative must include any instructions submitted orally and not in writing and must identify the party that requested the instruction and any modification.

 (d) Review of the appellant's proposed statement

-Unless the court has a local rule providing otherwise, the trial court judge may order that a transcript be prepared as the record of the oral proceedings.
+(B) If the court has a local rule permitting this, the trial court judge may order that a transcript be prepared as the record of the oral proceedings.
 The court will pay for any transcript ordered under this subdivision.

 (e) Review of the corrected statement

-Within 10 days after the statement is sent to the parties, any party may serve and file proposed modifications or objections to the statement.
+(2) Within 10 days after the corrected or modified statement is served on the parties, any party may serve and file proposed modifications or objections to the statement.

 (f) Certification of the statement on appeal

-If the trial court judge does not make any corrections or modifications to the proposed statement under (d)(4) and does not order either the use of an official electronic recording or the preparation of a transcript in lieu of correcting the proposed statement under (d)(6), the judge must promptly certify the statement.
+If the trial court judge does not make or order any corrections or modifications to the proposed statement under (d)(3), (d)(4), or (e)(3) and does not order either the use of an official electronic recording or the preparation of a transcript in lieu of correcting the proposed statement under (d)(6), the judge must promptly certify the statement.

 Advisory Committee Comment

-Subdivision (b).
-Proposed Statement on Appeal (Limited Civil Case) (form AP-104) is available at any courthouse or county law library or online at www.courtinfo.ca.gov/forms.
+Subdivision (b)(2).
+Proposed Statement on Appeal (Limited Civil Case) (form AP-104) is available at any courthouse or county law library or online at www.courts.ca.gov/forms.

 Subdivision (d).
 Under rule 8.804, the term "judge" includes a commissioner or a temporary judge.